-Watchet & Williton Benefice -

 Please also consider contacting your bank and giving by direct debit - this would be a tremendous help and ensure we have greater regular income.
 Please ask for help to do this if you need it and I can supply forms to complete for your bank.
 Alternatively you could send cheques to me and I will pass them on to your treasurer.

 If you prefer to give by envelope please place what you can each week into the envelope and bring it along when we return to church.
 If you give by placing your offering in the plate then please put what you can in an envelope and bring it along when we return to church or alternatively send a cheque to me and I will pass it on.
 We do of course understand that if you are unable to work at the moment that you may need to reduce what you give.
-Clive.
+Clive

-Time: 10:30 AM London
+Time: Sunday 2020 11:00 AM London

 Join Zoom Meeting